Otterhound dog breed

 About the Otterhound

-The Otterhound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Otterhound is an excellent choice for first-time dog owners.
+The Otterhound is a large hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Otterhound is best matched with experienced owners.
 Typically standing 24 to 27 inches tall and weighing 80 to 115 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Otterhound brings a distinct combination of traits that sets it apart.
 The Otterhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Otterhound loves being close to its people and forms strong bonds with every member of the household.